How to become a cardiac nurse

 ComponentDetails

-RenewalEvery 3 years: 45 contact hours of continuing education OR re-examination
+RenewalEvery 5 years: 90 verified contact hours (68 of them medical-surgical) plus 1,000 practice hours, OR re-examination

 How CMSRN compares to other cardiac credentials